 How to Get There

-From Guanacaste: Take Interamericana highway passing through Cañas and turn off when you reach Tilarán.
-Drive all the way around Lake Arenal to reach the national park.
+From Guanacaste: Take the Interamericana highway passing through Cañas and turn off when you reach Tilarán.
+Then, drive all the way around Lake Arenal to reach the national park.
 This route takes roughly 3 hours.

-If you are coming from Monteverde, there are companies that have taxi/water taxi services between Monteverde and Arenal.
+If you are coming from Monteverde, some companies have taxi/water taxi services between Monteverde and Arenal.
 This takes around 3 hours and costs around $170 per person.

 Top Things To Do In La Fortuna and Arenal

 Without a doubt, however, the most popular of Costa Rica’s volcanic giants is Arenal.
 Located in the northern part of the country, it towers over the surrounding fertile landscape, surrounded by plantations producing the best coffee in the world.
-The symmetrical cone-shaped Arenal Volcano erupted in the past an average of 41 times a day.
+The symmetrical cone-shaped Arenal Volcano erupted an average of 41 times a day in the past.
 While it currently slumbers, Arenal and the surrounding area are a great base for adventure touring.

-La Fortuna is popular for its hot springs naturally heated by the volcano’s thermal energy.
-There are resorts where you can visit just to soak in luxurious gardens.
-Tabacon Hot Springs is one of the places where you would find 5 pools with water temperature range between 25º – 50ºC (77º-122ºF), with restaurants and waterslide for additional entertainment.
-Ecotermales Hot Springs is also much popular with 6 pools.
+La Fortuna is popular for its hot springs, naturally heated by the volcano’s thermal energy.
+In addition, there are resorts that you can visit just to soak in luxurious gardens.
+Tabacon Hot Springs is one of the places where you would find 5 pools with water temperature range between 25º – 50ºC (77º-122ºF), with restaurants and a waterslide for additional entertainment.
+Ecotermales Hot Springs is also much popular, with 6 pools.

-If time permits pay a visit to La Fortuna waterfall just a short distance from the town of La Fortuna in a dense jungle greenery before plummeting some 200 feet (65 meters) into an emerald pool below.
-To avoid the crowds I would recommend to arrive early in the day as this a popular attraction and get busy during the high seasons.
+If time permits, visit La Fortuna waterfall, just a short distance from La Fortuna, in dense jungle greenery before plummeting some 200 feet (65 meters) into an emerald pool below.
+To avoid the crowds, I recommend arriving early in the day as this is a popular attraction and getting busy during the high seasons.

 The trail to the fall can be accessed by foot or on horseback.
-The hike itself is picturesque, runs through the rainforest, an opportunity to spot toucans, monkeys, and other tropical creatures.
-It takes an hour to arrive there by horse and about 15 minutes to hike down the stairs to the waterfall.
+The hike is picturesque, runs through the rainforest, and is an opportunity to spot toucans, monkeys, and other tropical creatures.
+It takes an hour to get there by horse and about 15 minutes to hike down the stairs to the waterfall.
 The entrance fee is $8.00.

 Picturesque Cruise in the Arenal Lake

-Have you been to Volcano Arenal?
-Any additional tips to share?
+Have you been to La Fortuna, Costa Rica?
+Any cool tips to share?